QuarkChain/goquarkchain/docker/README.md

 # once you start your cluster using the downloaded database your cluster only need to sync
 # the blocks mined in the past 24 hours or less.
 curl https://qkcmainnet-go.s3.amazonaws.com/data/`curl https://qkcmainnet-go.s3.amazonaws.com/data/LATEST`.tar.gz --output data.tar.gz
-# if you are in China, use the following instead
+# if use rocksdb
-# curl https://s3.cn-north-1.amazonaws.com.cn/qkcmainnet-go-cn/data/`curl https://s3.cn-north-1.amazonaws.com.cn/qkcmainnet-go-cn/data/LATEST`.tar.gz --output data.tar.gz
+# curl https://qkcmainnet-go.s3.amazonaws.com/data/qkc_rocksdb.tar.gz --output data.tar.gz (not suggest,not update,rootBlock's height:59w)
 # then should unzip to the right path

 # INSIDE the container